Frequently Asked Questions

 The MCW Coversheet doesn’t appear on the electronic application anywhere!?!

 Correct.
-The coversheet is a crucial document available on our website only.
-You will download it, fill it out, and email the completed document to the MCW offices at email@example.com.
-(We realize that some may have versions of Acrobat which allow them to fill it in electronically and return it to us; others will need to print it out, fill it in with a pen, and rescan it—either way is fine.)
-It is due by December 15 as is everything else.
-It is not uploaded or provided on the GIAC site.
-Your email must conform to the these instructions: The subject line must read: COVERSHEET: [your last name], [your first name].
-(Your primary field).
-Ex: COVERSHEET: Hemingway, Ernest (Fiction).
-Your coversheet will be lost if the subject line is not exactly in this format.
+The coversheet is a available on our website only.
+You will email the completed document to the MCW offices (see below).
+Some versions of Acrobat will allow you to fill it in electronically; others will need to print it , fill in manually, scan, and send—either way is fine.
+It’s due by December 15 as is everything else.
+The subject line of the email you send containing your coversheet must read: COVERSHEET: Last Name, First name (Primary field).
+For example,